harryganz/crocs_analysis/Readme.md

 ### Requirements

-* R version >= 3.5.x
+* R version ~ 3.5.x
 * pacrat >= 0.5.0

-May require RTools installation for your R version as well
+* RTools ~ 3.5

+RTools required for installing some packages from source, project may still work without it

 ### Installation